ServiceNow/azimuth/docs/docs/user-guide/exploration-space/confusion-matrix.md

 ## Interaction
 Users can click on any confusion matrix cell, row, or column to filter the data accordingly.
-For example, clicking on a row label will filter the data on that specific label.
+For example, clicking on a row label will filter the utterances with that specific label.